 Voter registration data for more than 19 million California residents stored in an unsecured MongoDB instance has been deleted and held for ransom.

-Voter registration data for more than 19 million California residents that was stored in an unsecured MongoDB database has been deleted and held for ransom by attackers.
+residents that was stored in an unsecured MongoDB database has been

 “In early December Kromtech security researchers discovered an unprotected instance of MongoDB database that appear to have contained voter data.
 The database named ‘cool_db’ contained two collections and was available for anybody with Internet connection to view and/or edit.One was a manually crafted set of voter registration data for a local district and